sackh/sackh.github.io/about.md

 - [Turfpy](https://github.com/omanges/turfpy)

-  I am the coauthor and maintainer of this library which is a reimplementation of [turf.js](https://turfjs.org/).
+  I am the co-author and maintainer of this library which is a reimplementation of [turf.js](https://turfjs.org/) in Python.

 - [Maps CLI](https://github.com/sackh/maps-cli)